 Plan to arrive early to arrange your equipment according to the stations in the table.
 Begin your set up with at least 6 Y Balance practice stations made with athletic tape in order for the athletes to perform the necessary warm-up repetitions in preparation for the YBT.
 Take a few minutes to review the test criteria with the testers.

-Following the YBT warm up, the athletes proceed to any open FMS or YBT stations with their testing forms.
-Since this is your first testing session, you should collect the forms once testing is complete and enter the results into the Move2Perform software afterwards.
+Following the YBT warm-up, the athletes proceed to any open FMS or YBT stations with their testing forms.
+Since this is your first testing session, you should collect the forms once testing is complete and enter the results into the Move2Perform software afterward.
 This will allow time for you to review the individual/group scores and formulate a plan prior to meeting with the athletes and coaches.